bayordekcik/AloneMusic/README.md

-# AloneMusic
+# Alone Music
-Created by Grimbsy Development
+Created by Thetis.

+* All rights reserved. ©️ 2020 Thetis Development